 Carney agrees with the conclusions subsequent researchers have drawn in their attempts to replicate power poses, and moreover offers some suggestions as to why.
 These include the aforementioned researchers’ awareness of the hypothesis in the study she co-authored.
 She further criticizes the original study for not dealing properly with gender for testosterone analysis, inadvertently p-hacking the data (that is, analyzing it in different ways until you get the desired result), and removing outliers from results.
 Cuddy responded to her co-author’s criticisms with a statement noting that she is “confident about the key power posing effect on feelings of power” but “agnostic about the effects of expansive posture on hormones,” acknowledging the findings of the larger 2014 study.

-If the results of psychological research can’t be trusted, people could wind up experiencing real harm.
 Thankfully, I had been skeptical of power poses’ potential as a solution to my pain to begin with.
 But what about the other people whose therapists may have recommended that they try power poses out, only to have them repeatedly fail?
 Cuddy’s TED talk has been seen by over 35 million people.
 You can find discussions of power poses everywhere from The New York Times to the BBC’s Woman’s Hour.
 Indeed, over the past four years, the study’s findings have been incorporated into everything from leadership training to animal behavior modification.

 The issue is much bigger than power poses—it extends across the entire field of psychological research.
 Doctors, teachers, mental-health workers and other professionals often read the latest research, and may incorporate the latest findings into their recommendations and courses of treatment for the people under their care.
 If the results of that research can’t be trusted, people could wind up experiencing real harm.